varunverma760/Hacktoberfest/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

-# Hurray!
+# hurray!
 You just got closer to completing your Hacktoberfest challenge.

 > ©ACM-BVP 2019